-Financial assets are assessed for indicators of impairment at the year end date.
+Financial assets other than those at fair value through profit or loss are assessed for indicators of impairment at the year end date.
 Financial assets are considered to be impaired when there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the financial assets have been affected.